 Responsive Grants Program

-The Responsive Grants Program opened again 1 July 2017 and continues until 30 May 2018, or until expended.
-The Grants are for creative infrastructure projects that support the sustainability of Yarra’s creative organisations and industries into the future.
+The Responsive Grants Program opened on 1 July 2018 and continues until 30 May 2019, or until expended.